 Force is applied by interaction

-In your day to day life, you must have noticed that things do not happen on their own for example books kept on the table would not change its position until you push it.
+In your day-to-day life, you must have noticed that things do not happen on their own for example books kept on the table would not change their position until you push them.
 Another such example is if you stand in front of a door it would not open or close by itself.
 You have to open the door by force.
 Either you will push the door or pull the door to open it.
 So you are applying force on the door to open it.